51爆料

 • Fall Semester

-• Funding deadline: January 15
+• Funding deadline: December 1 (international student) and January 15 (domestic student)

 All application materials (including applicable fee, transcripts, recommendation letters, etc.) must be submitted by this deadline to be considered for an assistantship or any other funded position.